lyokha/vim-prev-indent/README.md

 ===============

 Command `PrevIndent` moves the line under the cursor to the previous indentation level.
-This command does not seem to be necessary as soon as indentation levels in most file types tend to correspond to the value of the `shiftwidth`, and the result is easily achieved by pressing `<C-d>` in Insert mode.
+At the first sight, this command does not seem to be really helpful as soon as indentation levels in the most of the file types usually correspond to the value of the `shiftwidth`, and the desired effect can be easily achieved by pressing `<C-d>` repeatedly in Insert mode.
 But this is not always the case.

-Command `PrevIndent` simply aligns the beginning of the current line with the first met line that lies above and starts from a less position.
+Command `PrevIndent` merely aligns the beginning of the current line with the first met line that lies above and starts from a less position.

 Recommended mappings are